 Natcher Conference Center, NIH Campus, Bethesda MD

-Cancer Epidemiology, Biomarkers & Prevention will publish a new Focus Issue in April 2017 to showcase recent, cutting-edge research in the development and application of novel geospatial approaches in cancer control and population sciences.
+Cancer Epidemiology, Biomarkers & Prevention published a Focus issue in April 2017 to showcase recent, cutting-edge research in the development and application of novel geospatial approaches in cancer control and population sciences.

 Growing technological capacity in mapping and spatial technology along with increasing sophistication in spatial thinking related to health has resulted in the emergence of a growing research community using geospatial approaches on diverse aspects of cancer prevention and control.

 The purpose of this conference, sponsored by NCI's Division of Cancer Control and Population Sciences (DCCPS), was to bring together a community of researchers across the cancer control continuum using geospatial tools, models and approaches to address cancer prevention and control in order to 1) support and build this research community, 2) accelerate the integration of state of the art tools and theories from spatial research into cancer control and population sciences, and 3) identify future directions for data, resource, training and research funding in cancer control.
 This conference addressed spatial and contextual aspects of cancer across the entire cancer control continuum including etiology, prevention, detection, diagnosis, treatment and survivorship.